 Regarding accessing data, there's one thing I want to make clear: Funraise is very focused on privacy.
 Our customers and their supporters are the most important part of this company, and we will never compromise their security.
 We take their privacy very seriously and always put it first when dealing with or presenting data.

-(We know it'll be awesomely useful to any nonprofit, but we want to make sure everyone reading gets that, too, and that you all run right over to apply.)
+(We know it'll be awesomely useful to any nonprofit, but we want to make sure everyone reading gets that, too.)

 Hadi: I'm very happy to be able to offer my services to a deserving nonprofit through Funraise.
 While the award will vary a bit depending on which organization is chosen, the plan is to evaluate the organization's donor demographic and behavioral data to look for patterns.
 That gives us information to round out personas to whom the org can create very direct fundraising appeals and focused marketing campaigns.
 We'll use Funraise's broad base of industry knowledge to identify low-hanging fruit so you can make the most of your resources and maximize donations.
 As part of this research, we'll run wealth screenings on your entire donor database.